Ann Takamaki: Critical reception

 Other critics were more positive.
 SyFy Wire writer Brittany Vincent disagreed with the criticism of Ann's depiction as being sexist or the game "subjecting her to untoward abuse."
 Vincent argued that Ann is a "powerful character" who takes ownership of her sexuality over time, and discussed how Carmen represents how Ann "likely sees men after going through such a nightmarish time."
 She described the destruction of the Shadow Ann that Kamoshida created as a show of her opposing both Kamoshida's abuse, but also her opposition to the idea of her as a sexual object.
 Vincent argued that the banter about Ann's appearance does not bother Ann because she had already taken out "the ultimate creepster" in Kamoshida.
-They discussed how her Social Link with Joker explores how she grows to take ownership of her body by becoming a model.
+She discussed how her Social Link with Joker explores how she grows to take ownership of her body by becoming a model.
 Vincent considered Ann inspirational, showing that victims in the real world can stand up to their abusers.
-Nerd Much? writer Emily Auten found themselves relating to Ann, specifically to the struggles she went through with bullying and "being seen as a sex object."
+Nerd Much? writer Emily Auten found herself relating to Ann, specifically to the struggles she went through with bullying and "being seen as a sex object."
 She described it as "simply amazing" how Ann "overcome[s] her problems and stand[s] up for herself," noting how the extra time she spends with Ann later in the game made her feel like they "actually knew her."
 Auten felt that Ann and her backstory comprised one of the best aspects of the game, calling her "one of the strongest female characters" in Persona 5.
 Siliconera writer Jenni Lada counted Ann as one of her favorite party members, discussing how she must already have some "inner strength," due to her protective nature towards Shiho and her aspiration to do better for the sake of her friends.